 The fee for review of any land development application shall be based on the amount of land to be disturbed and site complexity.
-The fee structure shall be established by the Hampden Board of Selectmen.
-All of the monetary contributions shall be credited to the General Fund or Revolving Stormwater Fund and shall be made prior to issuance of any building permit for development.
+The fee structure shall be established by the Hampden Board of Selectman.
+All of the monetary contributions shall be credited to the General Fund, and shall be made prior to issuance of any building permit for development.